Koi... Mil Gaya: Filming

 Principal photography for Koi...
 Mil Gaya began on 12 November 2001, in Film City, during the Dhanteras celebration.
 The total budget ranged from ₹250 million to ₹350 million, making it the most expensive film Rakesh Roshan had made at the time.
 Ravi K. Chandran and Sameer Arya were the cinematographers, while Sharmishta Roy was the production designer.
 Rocky Star and Komal Shahani designed the costumes for the rest of the cast.
 Farah Khan, Raju Khan, and Ganesh Hegde served as the choreographers, and Allan Amin and Tinu Verma did the action direction.
 A mall replica was built in the film complex for the film's 14-day shooting schedule.
 A schedule in Canada was completed after three days.
 In September 2002, the entertainment portal Bollywood Hungama reported that the film was 40 percent completed.

 Chandran used shadows and smoke to make the film's sets look dark for the scenes that feature aliens, as he faced difficulties shooting those scenes in bright light.
 The spaceship, in which Jadoo visited Earth in the film, was designed by Colmer and Denman and built in a year.
 During filming, Hrithik Roshan was also shooting three other projects—Na Tum Jaano Na Hum (2002), Mujhse Dosti Karoge!
 (2002), and Main Prem Ki Diwani Hoon (2003).
 Koi...
-Mil Gaya took place in Bali, Rajasthan, Bhimtal, Western Europe, Kasauli, Nainital, and New Zealand.
+Mil Gaya took place in Nainital, Bhimtal, Kasauli and Canada.
 In 2018, Rakesh Roshan revealed its climax sequences were shot in two different versions: in the first one, Rohit lost all of his powers after Jadoo left Earth, while in the second, Rohit did not lose them.
 After hearing opinions from many directors (such as Aditya Chopra, Karan Johar, Subhash Ghai, and Yash Chopra, he decided to use the second ending, presuming the audience would be satisfied by it.

 Shooting ended in March 2003, and Koi...
 Mil Gaya was edited by Sanjay Verma.
 With help from the Bangalore-based company Compudyne Winfosys, the American artists Marc Klobe and Craig Mumma, who previously collaborated on the science fiction films Independence Day (1996) and Godzilla (1998), were involved in the special effects.
 They were enthusiastic about their first Bollywood project, and Rakesh Roshan asked them to be thrifty; they spent ₹40 million.
 Nonetheless, the director confessed that the film's total cost was still excessive for him and attributed this problem to the special effects and making Jadoo's costumes.